digital-blueprint/handbook/docs/frameworks/relay/dev/access_control.md

         $treeBuilder = new TreeBuilder('my_app');
         $treeBuilder->getRootNode()->append(
            AuthorizationConfigDefinition::create()
-              ->addPolicy(self::MAY_READ_BLOG_POST, 'false', 'Returns true if the authenticated user may read the given blog post.')
+              ->addResourcePermission(self::MAY_READ_BLOG_POST, 'false', 'Returns true if the authenticated user may read the given blog post.')
-              ->addPolicy(self::MAY_ADD_BLOG_POST, 'false', 'Returns true if the authenticated user may add the given blog post.')
+              ->addRole(self::MAY_ADD_BLOG_POSTS, 'false', 'Returns true if the authenticated user may add blog posts.')
-              ->addAttribute(self::USER_GROUPS, '[]', 'Returns an array of group IDs the authenticated user is part of') ->getNodeDefinition()
+              ->addAttribute(self::USER_GROUPS, '[]', 'Returns an array of group IDs the authenticated user is member of') ->getNodeDefinition()
         );